OI-wiki/i18n/docs/ds/decompose.md

 However, in the case of modification, it is not convenient to maintain, and only the prefix sum in a single block can be maintained.

-And the prefix sum of the whole block as a unit.
+And then calculate the the prefix sum of the whole block as a unit.

 Modify takes $O(T+\frac{n}{T})$ each time.